patrickzib/SFA/README.md

 BOSS was published in

-"Schäfer, P.: The boss is concerned with time series classification in the presence of noise.
+"Schäfer, P.: The BOSS is concerned with time series classification in the presence of noise.
 DMKD 29(6) (2015) 1505–1530" http://link.springer.com/article/10.1007%2Fs10618-014-0377-7